spogburn/spogburn.github.io/content-strategy.md

 ### III.
 Style Guide

 After conducting research, the strategy we decided on was to have the newsletter feel like a small weekly conversation from the agency that subscribers are "in" on.
 We also wanted subscribers to know that the agency was interested in their growth as well as its own.
-With input from my co-editor, I created the following style guide:
+With input from other stakeholders, I created the following style guide:

 - Written in a letter-type format, with a salutation of "Hi Friends" or something similar.
 - Signed by the author for that week.